SDSilicus/ccda-xslt-vulnerabilities/to-vendors.md

 ### Three fundamental attacks

-Many vendors appear to be using (slightly modified) versions of the [CDA.xsl](https://github.com/chb/sample_ccdas/blob/master/CDA.xsl) that comes with HL7's C-CDA release.
+Many vendors appear to be using (slightly tweaked versions of) the [CDA.xsl](https://github.com/chb/sample_ccdas/blob/master/CDA.xsl) that comes with HL7's C-CDA release.
 This provides potential attackers with a highly visible, leveragable target.

-My analysis revealed at least three ways to craft a malicious C-CDA.
-I'll describe them in detail...
+My analysis revealed *at least three ways to craft a malicious C-CDA*.
+The first two vulnerabilities allow the execution of arbitrary JavaScript code within the C-CDA viewer.
+For example, **an attacker could steal browser cookies and application state, and them back to an external server**.
+The third vulnerability allows the C-CDA viewer URL to leak to an external server.

 #### 1. Unsanitized `nonXMLBody/text/reference/@value` can execute JavaScript
 One opportunity for injection attacks is the default handling of a `nonXMLBody` CDA.